Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Section 2: getting used to the incline- 2.5 KM.

 During the next 2.5 KM from the Rrogam Theth trailhead sign, the path starts ascending.
 At first slightly, but then it gets steeper and tougher but still with good portions of flat surface walk.
 At the beginning of this section, you will pass some farmhouses that also operate as guesthouses, and Emanueli café (which we skipped as it was too early for a break).
-After café, you will realize that the climbing business is getting serious.
+After the café, you will realize that the climbing business is getting serious.
 The trail starts to present more rocky terrain and much steeper inclines than before.
 Pace yourself, there is more to come.

 Section 3: steep ascent before the summit – 1.6 KM.

-Let’s mark the start of the 3rd section with Simoni café where you can have some mountain tea (or coke) break before the real hike begins.
-Immediately after passing Simoni café you will start tackling rocky and steep terrains.
+Let’s mark the start of the 3rd section with Simoni café where you can have a mountain tea (or coke) break before the real hike begins.
+Immediately after passing Simoni café, you will start tackling rocky and steep terrains.
 Soon after a short stretch in the forest, the beautiful valley view starts to open up and you will be hiking the bare mountain face.
 Welcome to the toughest but extremely scenic part of the trail.

 Section 4: conquering Valbona pass – 700 M.